The Michigan online lottery is “the most successful online lottery program in North America” according to their website.

 Whether playing from a desktop or mobile device, you’ll need to allow the Michigan Lottery to know your location so they can confirm you’re within state lines.

 You need to provide specific personal information—including residence—to register and purchase tickets.
 You will also need to provide proof of identity before you can withdraw winnings.

 The State of Michigan will automatically withhold 4.25% of your winnings if you win over $5,000 on a single ticket or game.
 However, you’re required to report all winnings and pay that 4.25% tax rate.

 Further, the Federal tax is 25%, and you’re legally obligated to report net winnings over any fiscal year to the IRS.

 TaxAct has a helpful lottery tax calculator in case you want to see what your winnings will be after the government takes their slice.

 Not legally, no. The Michigan Lottery online allows you to play many different games and buy a variety of tickets online.
 You can even do the interstate Powerball and Mega Millions from your desktop computer or mobile device.
 But they do not mail you tickets.

 You could potentially hire a third-party service to buy physical tickets for you and deliver them to your address.
 But you’ll be up-charged for the service, and there is a possibility that it might be a scam.

-In September 2020, the Michigan Lottery started to offer subscriptions for Powerball, Mega Millions, and a variety of other lottery games.
-The tickets are purchased weekly until the subscription is cancelled.
+The Michigan Lottery offers subscriptions for Powerball, Mega Millions, and a variety of other lottery games.
+The tickets are purchased weekly until the subscription is canceled.